-PENCIL SHARPENER — Imikas battery-operated. $13.
+PENCIL SHARPENER — Ex-20 Electric Pencil Sharpener, $24.
 Any inexpensive manual sharpener will work, but if you do a lot of coloring, one that’s electric or battery-powered is terrific to have.
-This portable pencil sharpener requires four AA batteries (not included).

-WATERCOLOR PAINT — Daniel Smith set of six, $26.00 This brand ensures vibrant results, and the assortment of three warm primary colors and three cool primaries lets you create every hue.
+WATERCOLOR PAINT — Daniel Smith set of six, $32.
+This brand ensures vibrant results, and the assortment of three warm primary colors and three cool primaries lets you create every hue.
 The tubes may seem tiny, but no worries, they pack a LOT of pigment.
 (Use sparingly if you’re used to watercolors of lesser quality.)
-I used these for my 2017 Succulent Watercolors calendar and have plenty left to create another dozen paintings, possibly more.

 When you dilute watercolor paint with liquid light (clear water), you can create an image that’s translucent.
 Because the white of the paper shines through, the result suggests a sunlit moment in the garden.